B3EF/.github/PULL_REQUEST_TEMPLATE.md

-### ⚙️ Abstract
+### ⚙️ Description *

-_Resume for everyone the implementation you've proposed to fix the security issue._
+_Describe your fix clearly and concisely - imagine you are describing it to a non-technical friend._

-### ❓ Technical description
+### 💻 Technical Description *

-_Describe the technical implementation you've proposed to fix the security issue._
+_Describe in-depth, the technical implementation of the proposed security fix.
+Imagine you are describing it to a NASA engineer._

-### 🐛 Proof of Vulnerability (PoV)
+### 🐛 Proof of Concept (PoC) *

-_Provide and play an exploit to show the security issue you're fixing._
+_Provide the vulnerability exploit to show the security issue you're fixing._

-### 🔥 Proof of Fix (PoF)
+### 🔥 Proof of Fix (PoF) *

-_Replay the exploit to show the successful fix and mitigation behavior._
+_Replay the vulnerability exploit to show the successful fix and mitigation of the vulnerability._

 ### 👍 User Acceptance Testing (UAT)

-_Run the tests or run the software with a legit use-case to show that there are no breaking changes._
+_Run a unit test or a legitimate use case to prove that your fix does not introduce breaking changes._